BrandonJimenez23/Rhythm-Boss-Battle/README.md

 # Rhythm Boos Battle

 ## Overview
 Rhythm Game is a 2D rhythm-based game developed in Unity.
 Players must hit the notes in time with the music to score points and progress through levels.
+Rhythm Boss Battle is a vertical rhythm game that simulates piano keys.
+It is inspired by Friday Night Funkin', specifically a mod called Hex created by KadeDev.

 ## Features
 - Engaging rhythm-based gameplay